-D8 List any other application requirements specific to transfer applicants:

-Audition for music majors.
+D8 List any other application requirements specific to transfer applicants: Audition for music majors.
 Portfolio for art majors.
 Associate degree in Nursing or Diploma and RN License required for nursing program.

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-00:4:::::

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 D9 Fall X

 D9 Winter X

 D9 Spring X

 D9 Summer X

 D10 Yes No

-D10 Does an open admission policy, if reported, apply to Х
+D10 Does an open admission policy, if reported, apply to V

-transfer students? ^
+transfer students?
+X

-CDS-D Page 1
+CDS-D Page 13

-Describe additional requirements for transfer admission, if applicable:

-Review based on course selection and performance at previous college.
+Describe additional requirements for transfer admission, if applicable: Review based on course selection and performance at previous college.
 Preference given to students with 2.5 GPA or higher.
-Preference given to graduates of in-state community colleges and students transferring from other PA State System of Higher Education Schools.
+Preference given to graduates on in-state community colleges and students transferring from other PA State System of Higher Education Schools.